NanoComp/meep/doc/docs/FAQ.md

 ### How do I set up an oblique planewave source?

 A planewave incident at any angle can be generated by typically setting the amplitude function of a 1d/line source (for a 2d computational cell) or 2d/planar source (for a 3d cell) and the Bloch-periodic boundary conditions.
 Tutorial examples are provided for [Python](Python_Tutorials/Basics/#angular-reflectance-spectrum-of-a-planar-interface) and [Scheme](Scheme_Tutorials/Basics/#angular-reflectance-spectrum-of-a-planar-interface).
 Additional examples are available for [Python](https://github.com/stevengj/meep/blob/master/python/examples/pw-source.py) and [Scheme](https://github.com/stevengj/meep/blob/master/scheme/examples/pw-source.ctl).
-This is discussed on the [mailing list](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg00692.html).
+This topic is also discussed on the [mailing list](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg00692.html).
 Note: the oblique planewave is incident at the given angle for only a *single* frequency component.
 For more details, refer to Section 4.5 ("Efficient Frequency-Angle Coverage") in [Chapter 4](https://arxiv.org/abs/1301.5366) ("Electromagnetic Wave Source Conditions") of the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).

 ### What is Meep's frequency-domain solver and how does it work?